Rajawali/Rajawali/docs/basic_scene.md

 ## Setting Up Our Scene

 We are going to make a simple scene of the Earth rotating.
 First, we need to extend the `Renderer` class.
-Let�s create a new class in the same package as our `MainActivity` and name it **Renderer**.
+Let's create a new class in the same package as our `MainActivity` and name it **Renderer**.

 ![](http://i1.wp.com/www.clintonmedbery.com/wp-content/uploads/2015/04/Screen-Shot-2015-04-06-at-12.41.33-PM.png)